TrueFiEng/Waffle/docs/source/compilation.rst

 To read more about configuring Waffle, see :ref:`configuration`.

-When compiling your smart contracts Waffle will now use the native solc installation.
+When compiling your smart contracts, Waffle will now use the native solc installation.

 .. _dockerized-solc: